-The operating system has two main jobs and in this post we will learn about what they are.
+The operating system has two main jobs, and in this post, we will learn about what they are.

-Operating System as a Computer Interface
+Operating System as an Extended Machine

 Definition: Acting as an interface between your software and your hardware is one of the two main jobs of your operating system.

 Operating System as a Resource Manager

-To understand this aspect, you must first understand that modern computers are all equipped with processors, memories, timers, disks, mice, printers and a lot of other devices.
+Modern computers are all equipped with processors, memories, timers, disks, mice, printers, and a lot of other devices.
 Modern computers are also powerful enough to perform multiple tasks at the same time.
-The problem arises when 2 or more programs want to use the same resource.
+Multitasking and multiprogramming are what makes a computer a powerful machine.